What is Hyperlocal Marketing for Your Law Firm?

 TL;DR

-If you have recently started a law blog for your firm, or you're thinking about starting a legal blog, you may have come across the term "hyperlocal" when it comes to marketing.
-You may even have done a bit of internet searching into the term hyperlocal to identify a specific definition that can help you to frame the content you're posting on your law blog.
+If you have recently started a law blog for your firm, or you're thinking about starting a legal blog, you may have come across the term hyperlocal marketing.
+You may have even searched for the definition of hyperlocal marketing to help you frame the content you're posting on your law blog.

-Regarding hyperlocal marketing, it's important to understand that this term doesn't always mean the same thing in every situation.
-Instead, marketing firms and professionals involved in search engine optimization (SEO) are considering how certain keywords, phrases, language, or outbound links might target readers in a particular geographic area.
+When it comes to hyperlocal marketing, it is important to understand that this term does not always mean the same thing in every situation.
+Instead, marketing firms and professionals involved in search engine optimization (SEO) use hyperlocal marketing to describe how certain keywords, phrases, language, or outbound links might target readers in a particular geographic area.

 Do you understand YOUR buyer personas?
 Check with our worksheet!